 An Overview.

 When developers and users see that they will get more from the virtual community than they give, the community starts to expand quickly.
 The role of the main developers team is very important.
+Virtual community grows from the genuine need to work for the community, has to fit the individuals objectives.

 In time members of the community will find resources that they can use to the benefit of the virtual community and also benefit from that so its a win to win situation.